Mrflower3355/Complex-counting-game-/README.md

-### Version 4 will be the last version for this project i had fun while working on that project so V4 will be here soon
+### Version 4 will be the last version for this project i had fun while working on that project so V4 will be here soon (i am thinking about making it EXE by version v4 by using pyinstaller
 # Complex Number Guessing Game

 ![Python](https://img.shields.io/badge/Python-3.x-blue)